intjelic/python-sfml/doc/sphinx/source/tutorials.rst

    for event in window.events:
        if type(event) is ...: # do something

-Checking the type that way will return the event class.
+Checking the type this way will return the event class.
 You can compare it to the 12 events that pySFML2 define.::

    sf.Event